Skip to Content

 13. Don’t ignore the daily resort fees

 The hotels on the Vegas Strip will charge an additional resort fee on top of your initial room price.
-This covers things like fitness centre, pool, internet access etc. They range from $20 – $50 per day so check the mandatory fee before booking.
+This covers things like fitness center, pool, internet access, etc.

 14. Do NOT jaywalk

-Jaywalking is illegal and dangerous in Las Vegas.
-This is when you cross the street through the middle and not at the pedestrian crossings at the intersections.
-If you are caught jaywalking (and you likely will be because Vegas are hot on this), you can be fined a minimum of $350.
+If you are caught jaywalking (and you likely will be because Vegas is hot on this), you can be fined a minimum of $350.

 The Venetian hotel on the Las Vegas strip